-Use this flag with a parameter file to override one or more values that you want to change in a parameter file you have already created.
+Use this flag with a parameter file to override one or more values to change in a parameter file you have already created.

 -o complete path of directory for saving response files

 Use this flag to provide a path other than the default location where the properties file (deinstall.rsp.tmpl) is saved.